hugoferreira/golf-during-covid/day4.md

 ## Background

-An ancient book was found with the mysterious title "EHT CDOORRSSW AAAGMNR ACDIINORTY".
+An ancient book was found with the mysterious title _EHT CDOORRSSW AAAGMNR ACDIINORTY_.
 No less mysterious was the contents, that left linguists excited and puzzled for years about their meaning.
 Most postulated this book was nothing less than the rosetta stone for the long forgotten written language of atlantis; a dictionary of some sorts to 17th century english.
 All attempts to decode its grammar, though, failed.
 The book was organized into 27 chapters, and each chapter contained something like this:

 ```
 VI --------------